q-0q/website/public/markdown/wasp.md

 }
 ```

 In this example, if the Machine is in the Idle State when the Trigger is fired, the Machine would transition into the Walking State.
-But if the Machine was in the Falling State, the Machine would go into the Floating State instead.
+But if the Machine was in the Falling State, the Machine would go into the Gliding State instead.
 Simple!

 Wasp Machines act as a source-of-truth that can track entity state, but how you read that state is entirely up to you.
 A simple approach is to conditionally run code based on the Machine state using if-statements.